History of the Gaelic Athletic Association: Foundation and early history

 The man credited with much of the original impetus for founding the GAA was Michael Cusack from County Clare, born in 1847.
 He was a teacher at Blackrock College in Dublin.
 In 1877, he set up his own cramming school, the Civil Service Academy, to prepare students for examinations for the British Civil Service.
 "Cusack's Academy", as it was known, and its pupils, did extremely well, resulting in soaring attendance.
 Pupils at the academy were encouraged to get involved in all forms of physical exercise.
 Cusack was troubled by falling standards in specifically Irish games.

 To remedy this situation, to re-establish the ancient Tailteann Games as an athletics competition with a distinctive Irish flavour, and to re-establish hurling as the national pastime, Cusack met with several other enthusiasts on Saturday, 1 November 1884, in Hayes' Hotel, Thurles, County Tipperary.

-The seven founder members were Cusack, Maurice Davin (who presided), John Wyse Power, John McKay, J. K. Bracken, Joseph O'Ryan and Thomas St. George McCarthy (a District Inspector of the Royal Irish Constabulary based at nearby Templemore).
-Frank Moloney of Nenagh was also later admitted by Cusack to have been present, while the following six names were published as having attended in press reports: William Foley, a Mr Dwyer, a Mr Culhane, William Delehunty, John Butler and William Cantwell.
-All six were from Thurles except Foley, who like Davin was from Carrick-on-Suir.
+Seven men are traditionally identified as the founder members: Cusack, Maurice Davin (who presided), John Wyse Power, John McKay, J. K. Bracken, Joseph O'Ryan and Thomas St. George McCarthy (a District Inspector of the Royal Irish Constabulary based at nearby Templemore).
+Accounts of attendance differ.
+A 2015 analysis by sports historian J. M. Tobin favoured a contemporary Tipperary Leader report listing thirteen attendees.
+In addition to the seven traditionally named, the report listed William Foley, E. Dwyer, Charles Culhane, William Delahunty, Michael Cantwell and John Butler.

 The foundation day was chosen for its mythological significance: according to legend, Samhain (1 November) was the day when the Fianna's power died.
 Cusack meant this choice of day to symbolise the rebirth of the Irish heroes, and the Gaelic Athletic Association for the Cultivation and Preservation of National Pastimes was established, its name subsequently shortened to Gaelic Athletic Association.

 Within a few weeks of the organisation's foundation, Thomas Croke, the Roman Catholic Archbishop of Cashel, gave it his approval and became its first patron.
 Its other patrons included both Michael Davitt and Charles Stewart Parnell.
 Cusack was a difficult man to get along with, but in the first few months of the organisation he proved to be an excellent organiser.
 He did not, however, continue to run the association for long after its foundation.
 Within eighteen months he was obliged to resign as a result of his failure to submit accounts for auditing.

 Over the next few years the GAA evolved even more.
 In 1886, county committees were established.
 These became the units of representation for the new All-Ireland championship.
 Later, new rules for Gaelic football and hurling were drawn up by the Association and were published in the United Irishman newspaper.
 The year 1887 saw the first All-Ireland Championships being held in both codes of sport.
 13 GAA counties out of the 32 counties of Ireland entered, although only five competed in hurling and eight in football.